stevemussmann/BayesAss3-SNPs/README.md

 `Make`

+## Using BayesAss3-SNPs

+The program functions the same as the original with the following exceptions:
+* The input immanc formatted file must be specified using the -F command line option.
+Previously this was not a requirement for declaring the input file on the command line.

 ## List of changes:

 2017-04-21:
 * Parsing of command line options and setting of default values is now handled by the Boost Program_options library.
 This has significantly reduced and simplified the code required for this purpose.
 * The help menu now displays default values for all program options.
 * Boolean switches operated by command line options were changed from int to bool
+* The program now has fewer global variables